-Less than one-third of sufferers experience what is known as “aura.”
+Less than one-third of people with migraine experience what is known as “aura.”
 They may see light flashes, blind spots, zigzag lines, and shimmering lights and may experience vision loss and numbness prior to the head pain and other symptoms.

 Many things may trigger a migraine.
 Triggers are not the same for everyone and what causes a migraine in one person may relieve it in another.
-Triggers may include one or more of the following categories: diet, activity, environment, emotions, medications and hormones. – more –
+Triggers may include one or more of the following categories: diet, activity, environment, emotions, medications, and hormones.

-Typically, sufferers experience an average of two attacks per month, which can last anywhere from 4 to 72 hours.
+Typically, people living with migraine experience an average of two attacks per month, which can last anywhere from 4 to 72 hours.
 Migraine attacks tend to occur in three phases: preheadache, the headache itself, and post-headache.
 The pre-headache phase can last for several hours.
 The post-headache phase can last up to two days and can feature nausea, exhaustion and other mood changes.

 Migraine afflicts both women and men, although three times more women experience migraine.
 Peak prevalence for migraine is between 20 – 45 years old for both genders.
 Migraine is often hereditary.
-If both parents have them, there is a 75% chance their children will have them; when only one parent is a migraine sufferer, there is a 50% chance the child will be afflicted.
+If both parents have them, there is a 75% chance their children will have them; when only one parent experiences migrainer, there is a 50% chance the child will develop migraine.
 If even a distant relative has migraine headaches, a 20% chance exists that any offspring will be prone to migraine headaches.